whatwedo/docker-base-images/build.md

 Builds always run with `--no-cache`, so a rebuild really picks up new apt packages instead of a cached layer.
 They also run with `--provenance=false`: an attestation would turn a single-platform build into an index, which the publishing step cannot use as a source.

-Every Sunday at 05:17 Europe/Zurich, the `Images` workflow on `main` dispatches this branch's full `Images` workflow for `v3.0`.
+Every Sunday at 05:17 Europe/Zurich, the `Images` workflow on `main` dispatches the full `Images` workflows for `v3.0` and `v3.1`.
 Both architectures are rebuilt and tested before publishing to the three registries.
 The small dispatcher lives on `main` because GitHub only runs scheduled workflows from the default branch.

+When publishing a new release branch, add it to the dispatcher on `main` to include it in Sunday rebuilds.

 These rebuilds pick up APT updates within the selected Debian/PHP/Node.js versions.
 Explicit version pins for npm, Goss and regctl still require manual updates.
 There is no dependency-update bot.
 GitHub can disable scheduled workflows in public repositories after 60 days without repository activity; re-enable the workflow if that happens.